The Bachelor (Australian TV series) season 1: Episode 11

 This week's episode – Meet the Families.

 First stop was Goulburn, Anna's hometown.
 Anna was quite nervous as she had never brought a boyfriend home to meet her parents before.
 When Tim arrived in town, Anna showed him some of the township and revisited her primary school.
 Tim said he felt scared upon learning Anna's dad was a lawyer and being cross-examined.
-Anna also told Tim unfortunately her two sisters couldn't be there, as they both lived overseas, however, after coming home and introducing Tim to her mum, there were squeals of joy as her two sisters appeared in a wonderful surprise.
-After Anna's father arrived, he gave Tim a bit of a gruelling session, then stated to the camera that he was impressed with Tim and found him personable and genuine.
+Anna also told Tim unfortunately her two sisters could not be there, as they both lived overseas.
+However, after coming home and introducing Tim to her mum, there were squeals of joy as her two sisters appeared in a wonderful surprise.
+After Anna's father arrived, he gave Tim a bit of a grueling session, then stated to the camera that he was impressed with Tim and found him personable and genuine.
 Tim said he felt very comfortable with the whole family.

 Next was a visit to Perth, Western Australia – to meet Rochelle's parents.
 When Tim arrived, Rochelle and he went off for a game of mini-golf and a cold beer at the Waterfront.
 Afterwards they headed off home to meet with Rochelle's parents.
 During the course of dinner and the evening's conversation, Rochelle went introverted, which had Tim perplexed and it was awkward.
 Rochelle again stated she was too scared to open up fully to love.